How to Apply

 - Unofficial or official transcript (official transcript will be required prior to classes beginning)

 - Explain your interest in the field of global health.
-Share relevant extracurricular and/or work activities over the past four years, especially as it relates to working with underserved populations.
+Share relevant extracurricular and/or work activities over the past four years, especially as applicable to working with underserved populations.

 - Articulate why you have selected the University of Notre Dame’s Master of Science in Global Health program.
 How do the goals of this specific program align with your future goals?

-- Identify the strengths that you would bring to the program (credentials, experience, etc.)
+- Identify the strengths that you would bring to the program (credentials, experience, skills, etc.)

 - Explain any unusual situations that the review committee should be aware of, but please refrain from providing excuses.